 When the battery is used to power a device, the discharge process occurs in reverse.
 The ions flow from the anode to the cathode through the external circuit, releasing the stored energy as electrical power.
 This continuous cycle of charging and discharging enables the battery to be reused multiple times.

-4. Charging Processes and Considerations:
+4. Charging Processes and Consideration:

 The process of charging a battery is crucial to ensure its efficiency, safety, and longevity.
 Depending on the type of battery, the charging method can differ.
 Some of the common charging methods include constant current charging, constant voltage charging, trickle charging, and pulse charging.